 What are the best mattresses for hot sleepers?

-Many people, regardless of body shape and size, run hot during sleep.
+Regardless of body shape and size, many people run hot during sleep.

 Mattresses that are made from foam can retain a person’s body heat.
 Opting for a material that is often aerated, such as latex, or a gel-infused material may help cool the body.
 According to a paper in the journal

 Mattresses typically have a single-user weight limit of around 250 lb, and most companies will show maximum user weight details under a mattress’s specifications.